technyon/nuki_hub/README.md

 - General input (pull-up): The pin is configured in pull-up configuration and its state is published to the "gpio/pin_x/state" topic
 - Genral output: The pin is set to high or low depending on the "gpio/pin_x/state" topic

-Note: The old setting "Enable control via GPIO" is removed.
-If you had enabled this setting before upgrading to 8.22, the PINs are automatically configured to be compatible with the previously hard-coded PINs.

 ## Connecting via Ethernet (Optional)

 If you prefer to connect to the MQTT Broker via Ethernet instead of Wi-Fi, you either use one of the supported ESP32 modules (see about section above),